 According to the “K.J.V. only” folks, the K.J.V. is God’s preserved word for the English speaking people.
 Evidently God doesn’t have a preserved word for the billions who speak languages other than English!

 Really, though, if you will sit down and read Psalm 12 as a whole you will find that the word “them” in the line “thou shalt preserve them” refers to the oppressed “poor” and “needy” of verse 5, not the “words of the Lord” of verse 6.
 The Psalm is about God preserving the godly weak in a world of the ungodly strong.
 This explains why I’ve read that 95% of Hebrew scholars agree that the word “them” in verse 7 should, in reality, be “us.”

 #2: God’s word is settled in heaven.
 The so-called proof text here is Psalm 119:89:

 For ever, O Lord, thy word is settled in heaven.

 I once heard Jack Hyles say in a sermon that the “word” that is settled in heaven is the King James translation.
 He said that when he got to heaven he would see a King James Bible there.
-I guess all those people who can’t read English will have to take the time in eternity to learn.
+I guess all those people who can’t read English will have to take the time in eternity to learn the language.

 Then again, God might just instantaneously give them that ability.
 Sure, that makes sense.
 Of course, Hyles also twisted 1 Peter 1:23 to make the K.J.V. the “incorruptible seed” that was necessary for anyone to experience salvation.
 Say, perhaps there won’t be anybody in heaven who’ll have to learn to read English after all!